All Episodes

 Did you mean to say it that way?

-Is that is that actually how Republicans are heard speaking, or is that what young blacks are told Republicans want to do?
+Or is that what young blacks are told Republicans want to do?

-When I asked her when I was a young child, what's the difference between the Democrat and the Republican Party?
+When I asked her, when I was a young child, what's the difference between the Democrat and the Republican Party?

 She told me, oh, well, the Democratic Party is for the poor and the Republican Party is for the rich.